Cybersecurity for the entire family: Five surprising ways kids and adults get hacked

 1. Increasingly sophisticated phishing scams

-Most people think they won’t be a target for a cyberattack, but two-thirds of attacks are untargeted.
+Most people think they won’t be a target for a cyberattack, but more than 50% of attacks are untargeted.
 That’s why cybersecurity for families is so important.
 Email phishing scams are a great example of this.
-In fact, 92 percent of cybersecurity issues start with email, and that’s why the entire family must take precaution, especially when computers are shared.
+In fact, social engineering emails are the most common cause of a cybersecurity issue, and that’s why the entire family must take precaution, especially when computers are shared.

 Gone are the days of the obvious phishing scam.
 Don’t expect “princes” from exotic locales to email you asking for money.
 Now, hackers come after us by pretending to be those we trust — banks, cell phone companies, the government, and even friends and family members.
 So, when opening emails, look out for these warning signs:

 What to tell your family: Trust, but verify, and call before you click.
 A call takes two minutes.
-Reversing the damage of a cyberattack could take years, if you even make a full recovery.
+Reversing the damage of a cyberattack could take years.

 2. Stealing children’s identities